Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - Install Unity with the following modules:
   - Build Support
     - Android if you are working on a Windows PC
-    - iOS if you are working on a Mac.
+    - iOS and Mac build support if you are working on a Mac.
-    - Both if you have a Mac and want to try making both versions yourself.
+    - All the above if you have a Mac and want to try making both versions yourself.
   - Vuforia Augmented Reality Support.
   - NOTE: This will also install Microsoft Visual Studio automatically, on both Windows and Mac.
 The free version is fine.